sidharth7987/Parag-Parikh-Dashboard---BI/README.md

 **Sidharth**

-Aspiring Data Analyst | Power BI Enthusiast | Financial Analytics
+Data Analytics | Power BI | Financial Analysis

-GitHub:
+GitHub Profile:
 https://github.com/sidharth7987

 ---

-# ⭐ If you found this project useful
+⭐ If you like this project, consider **starring the repository**.

-Consider giving the repository a **star** ⭐